cyanfish/naps2/README.md

 [Read more.](https://github.com/cyanfish/naps2/tree/master/NAPS2.Sdk)

 <!-- TODO: Move dev onboarding to the github wiki -->
 Looking to contribute to NAPS2 or NAPS2.Sdk?
-Have a look at the [Developer Onboarding](https://www.naps2.com/doc-dev-onboarding.html) page.
+Have a look at the [wiki](https://github.com/cyanfish/naps2/wiki/1.-Building-&-Development-Environment).

 ## License